easytarget/pyPWMd/README.md

-# Python PWM timer control daemon
+# Python PWM Timer Control Daemon

 PWM control in linux is provided by a generic API which is implemented in pwm drivers by device manufacturers.
 The Device Tree and pinctl are then used to enable PWM timers and map them onto GPIO pins.